 ADA Title II Compliance

-UIC ADA Title II Roadmap Template
+What ADA Title II covers

-• Websites & Mobile apps
+• University Websites & Mobile Applications

-• Learning Management Systems (e.g., Canvas, Blackboard)
+• Learning management systems (e.g., Canvas, Blackboard)

 • Digital documents (e.g., PDFs, Word docs, PowerPoints)

-• Videos, audio, and multimedia
+• Videos, audio, and other multimedia Content

-1. Websites & Mobile apps
+1. University Websites & Mobile Applications

 • Must be perceivable, operable, understandable, and robust.